Ignat99/ConwayTree/README.md

 Hit `H` key to get help on controls.

-You can give the filename of prefab pattern as a parameter for the script to start with some different seed pattern: `python conway_tree.py patterns/cow.cells`
+You can give the filename of prefab pattern as a parameter for the script to start with some different seed pattern:
+    `python conway_tree.py patterns/cow.cells`

+or for demonstration of the wave algorithm:

+    `python minecraft_spq0.py  patterns/el.cells`

 Controls
 --------